Coupa Software (NASDAQ:COUP) Issues FY 2023 Earnings Guidance

 Coupa Software (NASDAQ:COUP – Get Rating) updated its FY 2023 earnings guidance on Monday.
 The company provided EPS guidance of $0.150-$0.190 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.740.
 The company issued revenue guidance of $836 million-$840 million, compared to the consensus revenue estimate of $877.51 million.Coupa Software also updated its Q1 2023 guidance to $0.030-$0.060 EPS.

-Several research firms have issued reports on COUP.
-Mizuho cut their price target on shares of Coupa Software from $130.00 to $75.00 and set a neutral rating for the company in a research report on Tuesday, March 15th.
-Morgan Stanley cut their price target on shares of Coupa Software from $160.00 to $125.00 and set an overweight rating for the company in a research report on Thursday, March 24th.
-Needham & Company LLC cut their price target on shares of Coupa Software from $210.00 to $90.00 and set a buy rating for the company in a research report on Tuesday, March 15th.
-Barclays cut their price target on shares of Coupa Software from $186.00 to $158.00 and set an equal weight rating for the company in a research report on Wednesday, January 12th.
-Finally, StockNews.com began coverage on shares of Coupa Software in a research report on Thursday, March 31st.
-They set a sell rating for the company.
-One equities research analyst has rated the stock with a sell rating, twelve have issued a hold rating and twelve have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, Coupa Software currently has an average rating of Hold and a consensus target price of $151.38.
+A number of analysts recently issued reports on the company.
+Barclays cut their price objective on Coupa Software from $186.00 to $158.00 and set an equal weight rating for the company in a research report on Wednesday, January 12th.
+Morgan Stanley reissued a buy rating and set a $125.00 price objective on shares of Coupa Software in a research report on Friday.
+Mizuho lowered their target price on Coupa Software from $130.00 to $75.00 and set a neutral rating for the company in a report on Tuesday, March 15th.
+The Goldman Sachs Group lowered their target price on Coupa Software from $251.00 to $83.00 and set a buy rating for the company in a report on Wednesday, March 16th.
+Finally, Royal Bank of Canada lowered their target price on Coupa Software from $155.00 to $65.00 and set a sector perform rating for the company in a report on Tuesday, March 15th.
+One investment analyst has rated the stock with a sell rating, twelve have issued a hold rating and twelve have assigned a buy rating to the stock.
+According to data from MarketBeat, the company has an average rating of Hold and a consensus price target of $150.19.

-Several large investors have recently bought and sold shares of the company.
-Guggenheim Capital LLC raised its position in shares of Coupa Software by 16.3% during the 4th quarter.
-Guggenheim Capital LLC now owns 3,717 shares of the technology company’s stock valued at $587,000 after purchasing an additional 521 shares during the period.
-CIBC World Markets Inc. bought a new position in shares of Coupa Software during the 4th quarter worth approximately $266,000.
-MML Investors Services LLC raised its stake in shares of Coupa Software by 51.5% during the 4th quarter.
-MML Investors Services LLC now owns 3,546 shares of the technology company’s stock worth $560,000 after acquiring an additional 1,205 shares in the last quarter.
-Marshall Wace LLP increased its stake in Coupa Software by 55.8% during the 4th quarter.
-Marshall Wace LLP now owns 3,854 shares of the technology company’s stock valued at $611,000 after purchasing an additional 1,381 shares in the last quarter.
-Finally, Mackenzie Financial Corp increased its stake in shares of Coupa Software by 74.3% in the fourth quarter.
-Mackenzie Financial Corp now owns 3,901 shares of the technology company’s stock worth $617,000 after acquiring an additional 1,663 shares during the period.
+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+Advisors Asset Management Inc. boosted its position in Coupa Software by 251.4% during the fourth quarter.
+Advisors Asset Management Inc. now owns 615 shares of the technology company’s stock worth $97,000 after purchasing an additional 440 shares in the last quarter.
+Neo Ivy Capital Management purchased a new stake in shares of Coupa Software in the fourth quarter valued at $75,000.
+Guggenheim Capital LLC lifted its position in shares of Coupa Software by 16.3% in the fourth quarter.
+Guggenheim Capital LLC now owns 3,717 shares of the technology company’s stock valued at $587,000 after acquiring an additional 521 shares in the last quarter.
+MML Investors Services LLC lifted its position in shares of Coupa Software by 51.5% in the fourth quarter.
+MML Investors Services LLC now owns 3,546 shares of the technology company’s stock valued at $560,000 after acquiring an additional 1,205 shares in the last quarter.
+Finally, Marshall Wace LLP lifted its position in shares of Coupa Software by 55.8% in the fourth quarter.
+Marshall Wace LLP now owns 3,854 shares of the technology company’s stock valued at $611,000 after acquiring an additional 1,381 shares in the last quarter.

 About Coupa Software (Get Rating)